joelstr/knowit-embedded-academy/Electronics_and_HW_interfaces/Lab/ElectronicsLab.md

 ![Putty](Images/Putty.png)

-On Linux it should be possible to use screen for this, but I didn't manage to get it working with WSL.
+On Linux, you can use `screen` for this, but I didn't manage to get it working with WSL.
 (Let me know if you solve that :))

 ### Initializing the driver
 Once our resistors are selected and connected we are ready to start with the driver.
 The first thing to do is to initialize it properly.
-The AdcInit function is called in the main function together with all the other initializers.
+The `AdcInit` function is called in the main function together with all the other initializers.

 We can read more about how the ADC works in the [reference manual](rm0365-stm32f302xbcde-and-stm32f302x68-advanced-armbased-32bit-mcus-stmicroelectronics.pdf), also available in the repo.